elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 ---

-### Can you use any expression after extends in JavaScript?
+### Can you use an expression after the extends keyword in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can use any expression after extends in JavaScript.
-The extends keyword can be used to subclass custom classes as well as built-in objects like the Date object or functions that are intended to return a class.
+  <div><strong>Interview Response:</strong> Yes, we can use an expression after the extends keyword.
+The extends keyword gets used to subclass custom classes and built-in objects such as the Date object and procedures meant to yield a class.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />